Army of Flanders: Creation of the Army

 The Army of Flanders formed the longest standing army in the early modern period, operating from 1567 until 1706.
-It was established following a wave of iconoclasm in the troubled provinces of the Netherlands in 1565 and 1566.
-The provinces were ruled by the Spanish King Phillip II, and as trouble mounted he decided to reinforce the existing forces of the governor, Margaret of Parma, with a more substantial force.
+It was established following a wave of iconoclasm in the provinces of the Netherlands in 1565 and 1566.
+The provinces were ruled by Philip II of Spain, and as trouble mounted he decided to reinforce the existing forces of the governor, Margaret of Parma, with a more substantial force.
 This was both a political reaction against the perceived rebellion, but also a response to the Calvinist views being shown by the protesters, establishing a religious flavour to the military response.

 King Phillip's possessions stretched across Europe, and were reflected in the creation of the new army.
 In 1567 it was intended that 8,000 Spanish foot and 1,200 horse would form the nucleus of a new army for the Netherlands, to be sent from north Italy via Savoy.
 It was envisaged at this stage that the total number might potentially reach 70,000, composed of 60,000 infantry and 10,000 cavalry, under the command of Fernando Álvarez de Toledo, 3rd Duke of Alba.
 The force would be sent through Europe via a sequence of friendly or neutral territories, which would become known as the 'Spanish Road'; surveying of the route began in 1566.

 Eventually the Spanish authorities concluded that recruiting 70,000 troops was both excessive and too expensive.
 In the end, only 10,000 Spanish and a regiment of German infantry under Count Alberic de Lodron were sent, although their formation, dispatch and march north was a considerable accomplishment for the time.
 Arriving in the Netherlands, they joined the 10,000 Walloons and Germans already serving Margaret of Parma, who then resigned in favour of Alba.
 Although the Spanish troops proved to be unruly, they formed an essential professional basis for the new army.
 Backed by the new Army of Flanders, Alba arrested and tried around 12,000 people, of whom 1,000 were condemned to death, while others had their property confiscated.